Greenhouse Gas Emissions

 Municipal GHG Emissions

-In 2021, the City reduced greenhouse gas emissions (ghg) from municipal operations 38% below 2008 levels.
-You can see in the graph here that emissions have fluctuated from year to year, but have generally trended downward.
-The chart also depicts the significant impact of the planned procurement of 100% renewable electricity supply from a new renewable system with a commercial operation date on or about Jan.
+In 2022, the City reduced greenhouse gas emissions (GHG) from municipal operations in its buildings to 38% below 2008 levels.
+The chart also depicts the significant impact of the planned procurement of 100% renewable electricity supply from a new renewable system with a commercial operation date on or about Dec.
 2025.
-You can also see what it will take to achieve the City's 2030, 2040, and 2050 goals.

 Cambridge has established a Municipal GHG reduction goal of 30% below 2008 levels by 2020, with a stretch goal of 35%, and Net-Zero by 2050.

-Cambridge has reduced its GHG emissions by 38% between 2008 and 2021 by decreasing energy use, switching to cleaner fuels, and reducing waste.
+Cambridge has reduced its GHG emissions from Municipal operations by 38% between 2008 and 2022 by decreasing energy use, switching to cleaner fuels, and reducing waste.

 How You Can Help